ajency/laravel-microservice-comm-package/README.md

 ```
 ## Read a SNS notification from the subscribed queue in SQS
 This package implements the [AWS SQS SNS Subscription Queue](https://github.com/joblocal/laravel-sqs-sns-subscription-queue) package.
 Please refer the readme [here](https://github.com/joblocal/laravel-sqs-sns-subscription-queue/blob/master/readme.md)

+## Using IAM Role in an EC2 instance
+If using IAM role in an EC2 instance, open `config/service_comm.php` and set the `credentials` to `false`
+Add the aws role to the config